hd1080p/CISC3620-Lab-7/Readme.md

 ## Task

 Create appropriate view and projection matrices to position and clip your model.
 Link to keyboard callbacks so that pressing an arrow key moves the "camera" in the appropriate direction.
+Pressing an arrow with the shift key should rotate the camera in the appropriate direction.

+Each time the camera is moved, also print an update to the terminal with the new position and orientation.
+E.g. "Camera location now at (3, 2, 1)."
+"Camera gaze now at (3, 2, 1)."
+"Camera up direction now (3, 2, 1)."

 ## Submit

-In addition to looking at your code, I will build your code on the test machine and test the arrow navigation.
+Submit a screen recording of you moving the viewer around the scene.
+Both the terminal with the logging output and the opengl window should be shown.

+The pull request should show the screen recording and the updated code (like lab 3 and part 1).